 - How do judges, juries, and lawyers put a value on medical malpractice lawsuits?

 What Can Be Done About This?

 Nothing.
 It is unfair.
-But it really does take a great deal of effort to sort through these cases and determine whether or not there is liability.
+But it really takes a great deal of effort to sort through these cases and determine whether there is liability.
 We can never have a system where we are spending $50,000 to deal with a $100,000 harm, even with the full understanding that $100,000 of harm was unbelievable physically and emotionally painful.
-Ultimately, the civil justice systems is awful.
+Ultimately, the civil justice system is awful.
 Why don’t we just replace it?
-Well, even if you are willing to overlook the constitutional guarantees provided by the 7th Amendment that we have ignored in recent years, this awful system we labor under is still the best justice system in the history of the world.
+Well, even if you will overlook the constitutional guarantees provided by the 7th Amendment that we have ignored in recent years, this awful system we labor under is still the best justice system in the world’s history.